aws-samples/cfn101-workshop/workshop/content/basics/templates/finding-output-values/_index.md

 There are two resources in the template snippet you pasted into your template: an Amazon S3 [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) and a bucket [policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-policy.html).
 Note the following:

-* The [logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-structure-resource-fields) of the Amazon S3 [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) resource (i.e., `S3Bucket` in the above example), is referenced with `Ref` intrinsic function in the `Bucket` property of the `S3BucketPolicy` resource.
+* The [logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-structure-resource-fields) of the bucket resource (i.e., `S3Bucket` in the above example), is referenced with the `Ref` intrinsic function in the `Bucket` property of the `S3BucketPolicy` resource.
 The `Bucket` property requires the name of the Amazon S3 bucket to which the policy applies.
-The Amazon S3 [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) resource returns the name of the bucket when you specify the logical ID of the Amazon S3 [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) resource with the `Ref` function.
+The bucket resource returns the name of the bucket when you specify the logical ID of the bucket resource with the `Ref` function.
 For more information, see Amazon S3 bucket [return values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#aws-properties-s3-bucket-return-values).
-* Note `Resource` for the `PolicyDocument` property you specify for the resource `S3BucketPolicy`: `Resource` in the bucket policy requires the [Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) (ARN) of the Amazon S3 bucket.
-Refer to the Amazon S3 bucket [return values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#aws-properties-s3-bucket-return-values): note that the `AWS::S3::Bucket` resource type returns the ARN of the bucket when you use the `Fn::GetAtt` intrinsic function, along with the logical ID of the [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) resource and the `Arn` attribute.
+* Note the `Resource` section for the `PolicyDocument` property of `S3BucketPolicy`: `Resource` requires the [Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) (ARN) of the bucket.
+Refer to the Amazon S3 bucket [return values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#aws-properties-s3-bucket-return-values), and note that the `AWS::S3::Bucket` resource type returns the ARN of the bucket when you use the `Fn::GetAtt` intrinsic function, along with the logical ID of the bucket and the `Arn` attribute.
 * Refer to the Amazon S3 bucket [return values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#aws-properties-s3-bucket-return-values): note that there are a number of values being returned by the `AWS::S3::Bucket` resource type when you specify the required attribute along with the `Fn::GetAtt` intrinsic function.
-As an example, see the `S3BucketDomainName` output described in the template snippet above, in the  `Outputs` [section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html).
+As an example, see the `S3BucketDomainName` output described in the `Outputs` [section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) of the template snippet shown above.
 Here, the intent is to output the DNS name of the bucket you describe in your template.
-The IPv4 DNS name of the bucket is returned when you specify the logical ID of the [bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) resource and the `DomainName` attribute for the `Fn::GetAtt` intrinsic function.
+The IPv4 DNS name of the bucket is returned when you specify the logical ID of the bucket resource, along with the `DomainName` attribute for the `Fn::GetAtt` intrinsic function.
 * Now, let’s discuss the `Fn::Sub` intrinsic function, used above in the `Resource` attribute of the `PolicyDocument` property for the `S3BucketPolicy` resource.
 The `Fn::Sub` intrinsic function can be used to retrieve values that `Ref` and `Fn::GetAtt` return for a specified resource using the same format of logical ID and return value attribute.
 The main purpose of using `Fn::Sub` with return values is to concatenate string(s) to the returned value(s).
-In the above example, `Fn::Sub` is used to concatenate `/*`  to the returned bucket ARN: the reason for adding `/*` at the end of the bucket ARN is to make sure the actions defined in the policy are applied to all the objects in the bucket.
+In the above example, you use `Fn::Sub` to concatenate `/*`  to the returned bucket ARN: the reason for adding `/*` at the end of the bucket ARN is to make sure the actions defined in the policy are applied to all the objects in the bucket.

 Let’s create a stack using the `resource-return-values.yaml` template, and see the above in action!